Vancouver On A Budget: Best Things To Do That Are Free Or Low Cost

 Vancouver Art Gallery on Tuesday Night

 Every Tuesday night from 5-9pm at the Vancouver Art Gallery, admission is by donation.
+This is the perfect Vancouver on a budget activity if you’re into museums.
 The amount is up to you but please do remember the running costs of such places.
 It’s not a huge gallery but it does get some really great exhibits.
 The last time I went, there was an exhibit by Douglas Coupland.

 Gumhead by Douglas Coupland